sedelmeyer/cs109b_groupproject/docs/analysis/05-cluster1.rst

   Figure 23: K-means :math:`k=2` clustering results

+.. _fig24:

 .. figure:: ../../docs/_static/figures/24-kmeans-3-silplot.jpg
   :align: center
   :width: 100%

-  Figure 23: K-means :math:`k=3` clustering results
+  Figure 24: K-means :math:`k=3` clustering results

+.. _fig25:

 .. figure:: ../../docs/_static/figures/25-kmeans-5-silplot.jpg
   :align: center
   :width: 100%

-  Figure 23: K-means :math:`k=5` clustering results
+  Figure 25: K-means :math:`k=5` clustering results

-As can be seen in the silhouette analysis plots and 2-dimensional PCA representations above, all three values :math:`k` provide intriguing types of separation among our data.
-While we would have liked to incorporate K-means reference class classification features of several varying values :math:`k` in our engineered feature set for predictive comparisons in our regression models, we utlimately decided to choose just one K-means-derived reference class feature in favor of exploring other, more powerful clustering techniques as we illutrate below in section 3.1.2.
-In the end, we decided to balance clarity of separation as exhibited in the PCA plots above with a value :math:`k` which provided some degree of balance between the size and individual silhouette scores of several clusters.
-For that reason we choose :math:`k=3` for our eventual predictive reference class feature titled ``attributes_km3_label`` in our final model data.
+As can be seen in the silhouette and 2-dimensional PCA representations above, all three values :math:`k` provide some intriguing partitions among our data.
+Ideally, we would keep all three sets of cluster labels shown above as competing features to see which performs best in the predictive models we generate in later sections of our analysis.
+However, we will err on the side of simplicity here and choose just one of these K-means results for use in our later models.
+Instead of comparing the predictive effectiveness of multiple values :math:`k`, we will instead choose just one *K-means*-derived reference class feature and focus our energy and time on exploring another more involved approach to clustering :ref:`to generate a competing reference class feature in the next section of this analysis<cluster2>`.

+In the end, we decided to balance clarity of separation as exhibited in the PCA plots above with a value :math:`k` which provided some degree of balance between the size and individual silhouette scores of several clusters (i.e. several "reference classes").
+For that reason we choose :math:`k=3` for :ref:`the predictive reference class feature titled "attributes_km3_label" in our final model data<data-dict>`.

 Additional resources